ben-ole/snapshotar/README.md

+**Gem is still under development.**
+*Hence, this documentation is preliminary!*

 # Snapshotar

-Make a snapshot of your rails database by serializing all objects.
+Make a snapshot of your staging environment and pull back on your dev machine.

 ## Installation